Roy Keane: Early life

 Roy Maurice Keane was born into a working class family in the Ballinderry Park area of Cork's Mayfield suburb on 10 August 1971.
-His father Maurice took work wherever he could find; this included jobs at a local knitwear company and at Murphy's Irish Stout brewery, among others.
-His family was keen on sport, especially football, and many of his relatives had played for junior Cork clubs such as Rockmount.
-Keane took up boxing at age nine and trained for several years, winning all of his four bouts in the novice league.
-During this period, he was developing as a much more promising footballer at Rockmount, and his potential was highlighted when he was voted "Player of the Year" in his first season.
+His father Maurice worked at a local knitwear company and at Murphy's Irish Stout brewery, among others.
+Keane's family was keen on sport, especially football, and many of his relatives had played for junior Cork clubs such as Rockmount.
+Keane took up boxing at age nine and trained for several years, winning all of his four bouts in a novice league.
+During this period, he was developing as a promising footballer at Rockmount, and his potential was highlighted when he was voted "Player of the Year" in his first season.
 Many of his teammates were offered trials abroad with English football teams, but Keane was not.
-He supported Celtic and Tottenham Hotspur as a child, citing Liam Brady and Glenn Hoddle as his favourite players, but Manchester United player Bryan Robson later became the footballer he most admired.
+He supported Celtic and Tottenham Hotspur as a child, citing Liam Brady and Glenn Hoddle as his favourite players, but Manchester United F.C. player Bryan Robson later became the footballer he most admired.

 Club career

 Cobh Ramblers

 Initially, Keane was turned down from the Ireland schoolboys squad after a trial in Dublin; one explanation from former Ireland coach and scout Ronan Scally was that the 14-year-old Keane was "just too small" to make it at the required level.
 Undeterred, he began applying for trials with English clubs, but he was turned down by each one.
 As his childhood years passed, he took up temporary jobs involving manual work while waiting for a breakthrough in his football prospects.
 In 1989, he eventually signed for the semi-professional Irish club Cobh Ramblers after persuasion from Ramblers' youth team manager Eddie O'Rourke.
-Keane was one of two Ramblers representatives in the inaugural FAI/FAS scheme in Dublin, and it was through this initiative that he got his first taste of full-time training.
+Keane was one of two Ramblers representatives in the inaugural FAI/FAS scheme in the Dublin suburb of Palmerstown, and it was through this initiative that he got his first taste of full-time training, facilitated by living in nearby Leixlip, County Kildare from Monday-Friday.
 His rapid progression into a promising footballer was reflected by the fact that he would regularly turn out for Ramblers' youth side as well as the actual first team, often playing twice in the same weekend as a result.

+Keane's Cobh senior debut came on 13 August 1989 in Buckley Park as the Rams went down 2–0 to Kilkenny City in the Opel League Cup.
+First-team manager Liam McMahon gave Keane his League of Ireland debut on 5 November that year, in a 2–1 loss at Bray Wanderers.
+That season he would make 29 senior appearances as Cobh finished seventh.
+His two goals came against St Francis and Finn Harps.

-In an FAI Youth Cup match against Belvedere, Keane's performance attracted the attention of watching Nottingham Forest scout Noel McCabe, who asked him to travel over to England for a trial.
+In an FAI Youth Cup match against Belvedere in February 1990, Keane's performance attracted the attention of watching Nottingham Forest scout Noel McCabe, who asked him to travel over to England for a trial.
 Keane impressed Forest manager Brian Clough, and eventually, a deal for Keane worth £47,000 was struck with Cobh Ramblers in the summer of 1990.